 [ WARNING: This article contains spoilers for the anime ]

-We have seen as many episodes of Dressrosa as episodes there are in Fishmen Island Arc, the longest arc so far.
+So we’ve seen as many episodes of Dressrosa as episodes there are in Fishmen Island Arc, the longest arc so far.
 Except we’re nowhere near done with Dressrosa yet.
 It should also be pointed out that many of these arcs included fillers and recaps, something we haven’t yet seen in Dressrosa.

 Yes, One Piece is a veeeery long series and it was just recently that Oda confirmed that we were only half-way through the story.
-The New World has just started and fans want to watch the show forever and enjoy and savour every little moment.
+The New World has just started and OP fans want to watch the show forever and enjoy and savour every little moment.
 As a hardcore One Piece fan, I agree with that.
 However, it’s starting to get frustrating when the excessively long pacing makes things less exciting and thrilling because it’s just too slow, boring and repetitive.

-How could this be fixed?
-Usually, what anime does when they are too close to the source material is to create filler, as Gintoki points out.
-One Piece fillers aren’t that bad: there’s Foxy, the G8 arc… A 10-episode filler prior to Dressrosa would have been enough.
+This is happening because the manga and the anime are pretty close at the moment.
+Usually, what animes do in these situations, as Gintoki points out, is create filler.
+One Piece fillers aren’t that bad: we’ve got Foxy, the G8 arc… A 10-episode filler prior to Dressrosa would have been enough.
 Yes, we did get filler: Caesar’s Retrieval Arc, but it was only 3 episodes.
-And the TV specials don’t seem to be enough either.
+We also got the 3D2Y Special, but it still doesn’t seem to be enough.

 Why is this happening?
 Well, we really don’t know much about the current working process of these animators.
 However, there is a rule that seems to apply quite often: short animes have good quality animation (Shingeki no Kyojin, Akame ga Kill, Tokyo Ghoul...), long animes don’t (Naruto Shippuden, One Piece, Bleach).
-And it does make sense, since producing an anime that has to air every week during all year is very different from seasonal animes with only 12/25 episodes.
+And it does make sense, since producing an anime that has to air every week during all year is very different from seasonal animes with only 12/21 episodes.
 Then there’s also the fact that animators don’t have to work that hard in these animes since they’re already incredibly popular.
 People will continue watching One Piece no matter what, which gives animators an excuse to relax and not work that hard in the animation.